OpenDSA/OpenDSA/RST/en/Glossary.rst

       with the same slot of a :term:`hash table`.
       Typically this is done using a linked list to store the records.
       This is in contrast to a :term:`closed hash system`.

+   optimal static ordering
+      A theoretical construct defining the best static (non-changing) order in which to place a collection of records so as to minimize the number of records visited by a series of sequential searches.
+      It is a useful concept for the purpose of defining a theoretical optimum against which to compare the performance for a :term:`self-organizing list heuristic`.

    overhead
       All information stored by a data structure aside from the actual